 There should be an incremental approach to actions in response to the breach of the ABC.
-This should take into account the severity and impact of the breach on the victims, and wider community, and should be discussed at the next local ASB Meeting.
+This should consider the severity and impact of the breach on the victims, and wider community, and should be discussed at the next local ASB Meeting.
 Actions could include:-